CHAPTER SIX—DEPARTURE

 “Yeah, sort of,” he said.

 He had enjoyed living in the east.
 The location of the recently deceased Larkspur facility had been fairly close to a university town out in the countryside.
 It was an hour from a major metropolitan center, but he hadn’t often found it necessary to go to the latter.
-His days had been filled with nice air and engineering, and that had suited him just fine.
+His days had been filled with country air and engineering, and that had suited him just fine.

 Much nicer than his parents’ apartment on the west coast where they were headed now, stacked in a frantic suburb north of the capital.
 Living on his own, far away from them and their dictatorship was the best part of the arrangement.